samboat79/ideas_app/README.md

 # ideas_app
-Building an idea application where user can create and add ideas when necessary.
+Building an idea application where users can create, edit and add ideas when necessary.